-But how we access those today would come as a big surprise, with Britain no longer building the ships or manufacturing the goods on which so many countries depended and is no longer the economic powerhouse it once was.
-Today the investment opportunities and economic powerhouses are found globally, accessed via tech-enabled companies like Amazon, Apple and Samsung and in US, Chinese and emerging market based companies.
+But how we invest in those today would come as a big surprise, with Britain no longer building the ships or manufacturing the goods on which so many countries depended then, nor the economic powerhouse it once was.
+Today economic powerhouses are found globally and investment opportunities accessed via tech-enabled companies like Amazon, Apple and Samsung and in US, Chinese and emerging market based companies.

 Rapidly changing times make it all the more important that we keep our investment proposition in tune with where the opportunities and investment returns are – and will be in future.
-Over the last few months we have been refocusing our proposition to make sure we stay up to speed with the changing world and are not left behind.
-Under Head of Research Robert Merrifield’s guidance we’ve pooled the knowledge, experience and skills of our investment managers around the country and our central research team to adopt a more cohesive approach to how we invest clients’ money in each of our offices.
+Over the past year or so we have been refocusing our proposition to make sure we stay up to speed with the changing world and are not left behind.
+Under head of research Robert Merrifield’s guidance we’ve pooled the knowledge, experience and skills of our investment managers around the country and our central research team to adopt a more cohesive approach to how we invest clients’ money in each of our offices.

-Our long-established philosophy that investment managers should be actively involved at all levels of the investment process, working as a team we’ve put together a set of portfolios we can use as a guide, each slightly different and designed to match appropriate risk profiles.
+Our long-established philosophy that investment managers should be actively involved at all levels of the investment process, responsible for implementing it in portfolios and also look after each client personally remains central to everything we do.
+So working as a team we’ve put together a set of portfolios we can all use as a guide, each slightly different and designed to match the risk profiles and risk descriptions in suitability letters.
 To focus more attention on fewer investments we’ve expanded the number of collective funds and shares monitored by the research team to a total of over 280, roughly ten times the number found in an average portfolio.
-This includes our most widely held investments and many of those we expect to need in the short term.
-In January we relaunched our Model Portfolio Service which invests in collective funds that reflects these changes.
+The list includes our most widely held investments and many of those we expect to need in the short term.
+True to our philosophy, investment managers are also encouraged to add their own ideas to portfolios, based on their own research.
+All within guidelines that apply to both the central research team and investment managers.
+In January we relaunched the Navigator Portfolio Service, a service investing in a range of collective funds that reflects this combined effort.